tastytough/COMP2116-UserDocs/docs/Task3Emmy.md

 Basic SELECT statement in MySQL comes with five clauses.
 To memorize the order of SQL queries, you can use this following tip:

-!!! tip "Tip"
+!!! tips
     SELECT              SOME
     FROM                FRENCH
     WHERE               WAITERS
     GROUP BY            GROW
     HAVING              HEALTHY
     ORDER BY            ORANGES

 ## SQL Query order of execution